Ruby Programming eLearning Bundle Course

 Is Ruby hard to learn?

 A: No, Ruby is not hard to learn.
 In fact, it's been described as fun and easy to use.
 Ruby on Rails, the web application framework written in Ruby, is also relatively easy to learn.
-If you're interested in learning Ruby, we recommend taking one of our online or group onsite training classes.
+If you're interested in learning Ruby, we recommend taking our online Ruby training self-paced class.
 Our classes are taught by experienced instructors who can help you get up to speed quickly.

 How can I learn Ruby?